 Unlicensed kinship placements can be made either by DFPS at the time of removal, or subsequently by a permanency worker with the approval of the supervisor and/or Permanency Director. (see Kinship Policy for more information on approving kinship placements).
 A kinship placement can be court ordered or not.
 Once it is approved to place a child in a kinship placement, the placing worker (DFPS or OCOK Permanency Specialist) will enter the placement in IMPACT and will contact the OCOK Intake department and complete the OCOK Non-Paid Kinship Information Request form to ensure the placement is then entered into CareMatch by the Intake Specialist or their designee.
 Intake will gather basic information about the placement and child in order to assess and assign a modifier/level of care to the child and document for tracking purposes.
 If the kinship placement is the first placement at the time of removal, a referral will also need to be initiated in IMPACT by the removing DFPS worker.
 For a new removal, DFPS should notify Intake within one (1) hour of the removal and placement into the kinship home, for subsequent placements, Permanency should notify Intake within one (1) business day.
-A confirmation email will be created and sent to all parties including the OCOK Kinship email box to ensure a home study has been initiated and OCOK Kinship Family Specialist assigned to the case.
-All children placed into kinship placements qualify for and are required to have an OCOK Kinship Family Specialist.
+A confirmation email will be created and sent to all parties including the OCOK Kinship email box to ensure a home study has been initiated and OCOK Kinship Family Specialist.